Arms Accessibility Report

 Informative Vibration: Controller vibration indicates events or interactions in the game, echoing visual and audio cues.
 This can provide additional information about progress, approaching enemies or hitting a target.

-Arms has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Arms which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual